 And there has been a lot of interest in the bike, according to Chris Williams, managing director at Empire Cycles.
 ‘It seems that the world of mountain biking is watching.
 I am keen to keep people talking.
 We have spoken to literally hundreds of people and they are very intrigued.
 Most of the other parts [excluding the frame] were donated by companies, because they wanted to be part of the project, part of something new and innovative.
 We are very fortunate that everyone wants to be involved.’

 The 150mm travel full suspension MX6-R mountain bike came out of an initial project with Renishaw to build just the seat tower using additive manufacturing.
 The resulting component proved so successful that both parties committed to constructing the whole MX-6 frame using the technique.
-Williams said that now second and third models of the prototype bike are in the pipeline and should be functional and ready for extensive testing around mid-April.
+Williams said that now second and third models of the prototype bike are in the pipeline and should be functional and ready for extensive testing soon.

 Both the seat tower and the subsequent bike frame were built from titanium using Renishaw’s AM250 machine.
 The seat tower was significantly lighter than the standard aluminium version – 200g versus 360g – and proved to be strong, passing EN testing standards by a factor of six.
 The complete frame weighs 1.4kg compared to the standard aluminium MX6-EVO frame, which weighs 2.1kg.